 - Are there certain topics/experiences we adjust better to?

 - What is our process for becoming comfortable in the new?

 Once you have completed discussing each premarital topic on the list, continue to put uninterrupted time aside to check-in with one another.
 Successful couples have an open-dialogue where they can be honest with one another if things aren’t going well and certainly try to be transparent as possible when things are going well.
 You’ve started a pattern of giving yourselves 1-2 hours of uninterrupted time already, continue this tradition as you enter into marriage.

-If you think you could benefit from having a third party to guide you through these conversations, we offer Premarital Counseling.
+If you think you could benefit from having a third party to guide you through these conversations, we offer Premarital Therapy & Counseling.
 Give us a call at 267-495-4951 to set up your first appointment.